8 min read

-Managing human risk is one of the top growing concerns with CISOs and business executives around the world.
+Managing Human Risk Is One of the top growing concerns with cisos and business executives around the world.

 Gartner stated recently that by 2022, 60% of large organizations will have a full-time equivalent (FTE) dedicated to security awareness and stated that “hiring for the right skills in security awareness management roles will strengthen an organization’s overall program and security posture”.

-AND then 2020 and the current panicdemic/coronapocolypse has thrown many a business plans right out the window.
+AND then 2020 and the current panicdemic/coronapocolypse has thrown many business plans right out the window.
 Information security teams everywhere have had more than a few curve balls to deal with.
-We wanted to take a look at the many considerations for how current events are affecting the trajectory of growth in this role, and while we support and work with these types of roles at many organisations there is much to be said for HOW RUBBER MEETS ROAD in terms of role timing, maturity, budget.
+We wanted to take a look at the many considerations for how current events are affecting the trajectory of growth in this role, and while we support and work with these types of roles at many organizations there is much to be said for HOW RUBBER MEETS ROAD in terms of role timing, maturity, budget.

 If you need a plan to balance cost reduction with optimization efforts in the employee awareness and training space… here are a few things to consider.

 While SANS and Garter advocate for adding FTE roles in order to expand and mature your program, in these times, creative solutions are needed when adding headcount isn’t an option.
-Many times a bridge is needed before you are able to bring a new hire onboard.
+Many times a bridge is needed before you are able to bring a new hire on board.